Montreal star Carey Price steps away for mental health help

 Montreal initially expected Price to be ready for the start of camp.
 Instead, the Canadiens are expected to start the season with Jake Allen and Samuel Montembeault as their goaltending tandem with Cayden Primeau also available.

-Montreal is already dealing with chane: Captain and veteran defenseman Shea Webber is dealing with potentially career-ending injuries.
+Montreal is already dealing with chane: Captain and veteran defenseman Shea Weber is dealing with potentially career-ending injuries.
 Phillip Danault, Jesperi Kotkaniemi, Corey Perry, Eric Staal and Tomas Tatar have moved on.

 Montreal opens the season Oct.
 13 at archrival Toronto.
 Bergevin said he believes the team has enough leadership in the locker room to get through the adversity.